-In this way, SLSs represent a distinctive feature of a spinning BH.
-They manifest as curved surfaces from which emitted photons cannot reach an observer.
 In the absence of BH spin, the SLS overlap with the BH's event horizon.
 However, in the presence of non-zero spin, two SLSs emerge positioned distinctively apart from the event horizon, viz., the outer SLS ($r_{\text{SLS}}^{+}$) and inner SLS ($r_{\text{SLS}}^{-}$) \cite{XuJCAP2021}.
 This scenario holds true for the BGMKLBH metric given in Eq. \eqref{RotatingSTmetric2} as well.
-Now, let us proceed to determine the SLS for the BGMKLBH in both the $\mathcal{F} = \mathcal{G}$ and $\mathcal{F} \neq \mathcal{G}$ spacetime configurations.
+Now, let us proceed to determine the SLS for the BGMKLBH in the $\mathcal{F} \neq \mathcal{G}$ spacetime configuration.
 This can be achieved by considering the condition $g_{tt}=0$, which can be expressed as